paulmthompson/JNeuron/docs/GettingStarted.rst

 Intracellular Recording
 ========================

 The intracellular potentials over the course of the simulation at particular locations in the neuron can be saved.
-To place an intracellular recording, you must specify the index of the neuron in your network, as well as the particular node of interest.
+To place an intracellular recording, you must specify 1) position of the neuron in the neuron pool, 2) the index of the neuron in your network, as well as 3) the particular node of interest.

 .. code-block:: julia

-	myintra=Intracellular(1,100)
+	myintra=Intracellular(1,1,100)
 	add!(mynetwork,myintra)

 =========================